OGODEVO/reki-bets/README.md

 ## Project status

-See `spot.txt` for current priorities, including odds tooling fixes for Agent 1 and stabilization work for Agent 2’s scraping/summarization pipeline.
+See `spot.txt` for current priorities including odds tooling fixes for Agent 1 and stabilization work for Agent 2’s scraping/summarization pipeline.